spiral/docs/start/configuration.md

 ];
 ```

-Configuration section `cache` in original config will be replaced with new array.
+Configuration section `cache` will be replaced with enviroment specific data.

 > Due enviroment value is always a string you can create your own local enviroment under any name.